euyixiyue/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
+It is a wise father that knows his own child.
-		-- Mark Twain
+		-- William Shakespeare, "The Merchant of Venice"